telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

 Other requirements:

 - 300MB of free disk space
-- Account with administrative rights.
+- An account with administrative rights.
 Needed for capturing and decoding HTTPS traffic.
 - Active internet connection with access to the following URLs:

 ```